-- Principle-Based Approach Unlike hard and fast rules such as GAAP, IFRS is more based on principles and therefore is more open for interpretation in financial reporting-so companies can choose accounting policies 8 that happe - Mark-to-Market Accounting Assets and liabilities are marked to market rather than at their historic cost.
+- Principle-Based Approach Unlike hard and fast rules such as GAAP, IFRS is more based on principles and therefore is more open for interpretation in financial reporting. - Mark-to-Market Accounting Assets and liabilities are marked to market rather than at their historic cost.

-- Full Disclosure Requires more complete information in financial statements so that users can comprehend. - GAAP Accrual Adjusted The recognition of revenues and expenses is based on the date on which the related transactions occur and not on the date of the associated cash inflows and outflows. - Substance over Form Transactions are reflected in the books of accounts on their merit and not on their form.
+• Full Disclosure - Requires more complete information in financial statements so that users can comprehend.

+GAAP - Accrual Adjusted - The recognition of revenues and expenses is based on the date on which the related transactions occur and not on the date of the associated cash inflows and outflows.

+• Substance over Form - Transactions are reflected in the books of accounts on their merit and not on their form.